bongolegend/stacks-api/README.md

 # stacks
 Stack your progress and achieve greatness.

-## Motivation
-We like to stay connected, and we like to accomplish things.
-Do both with `stacks`; declare your goals to your friends and be held accountable.

 ## Develop

 ### Setup
 This project has the fixins to use VSCode dev containers.
-You need to mod `setup.sh` to include you git creds.
+You need to mod `setup-dev.sh` to include you git creds.

+You should use the VS Code command palette and "reopen in Container".
+But if you need to build and manage docker manually here are some useful commands:

 To build the image
 ```